(Scroll down to read the answers to this question.)

 Know better?
 Leave us your own answer in the comments below!

-- how to convert eyeglass prescription to contact lens prescription
+- how to convert a hogh myopic prescription into contact lens prescription